panduafii/Micro-credential/docs/prd.md

 Universities and credential providers rely on static assessments and generic advising, leaving students without actionable learning paths and advisors without defensible recommendations.
 Discovery workshops with our academic partner revealed that advisors currently spend 6–10 days synthesizing results manually, and 80% of surveyed students reported generic course suggestions that did not match their skill interests.
 This PRD delivers an AI-powered backend that collects hybrid responses, scores them credibly, and recommends micro-credentials with transparent sources so institutions can shorten guidance cycles to <48 hours while increasing student trust.

 ### Background Context
 The AI-powered Micro-Credential Assessment Backend serves universities and credential providers that need personalized, defensible learning guidance.
 Current static assessments fail to connect demonstrated skills to actionable micro-credentials, eroding advisor trust and student momentum.
 The four-week MVP focuses on a 10-question hybrid assessment (three theoretical, three essay, and four profile/interest items) so rule-based scoring can deliver instant feedback while GPT handles nuanced essay evaluation.
-RAG is mandatory to align recommendations with catalog context, and Redis-backed async processing balances throughput with cost discipline.
+RAG is mandatory to align recommendations with catalog context, and Redis-backed async processing keeps throughput high without overcomplicating operations.
 By pairing deterministic scoring with explainable AI summaries, the service gives advisors and learners confidence in guidance while keeping infrastructure lean and extensible.

 ### Target Users